-- 2.41 All Sites have been checked to allow consideration as to their impacts on LNR, SBI and SSSI. - 2.42 Only High\Cap\010 (Riverdale Road) has been identified as having a limited impact as it is a SHLAA capacity site which only 0.5% of the area falls within a Local Nature Reserve designation.
+- 2.41 All Sites have been checked to allow consideration as to their impacts on LNR, SBI and SSSI. - 2.42 Only High_Cap_010 (Riverdale Road) has been identified as having an impact on an environmental designation.
+A large proportion of the site falls within Blackley Forest which is a Local Nature Reserve (LNR).
+The impact is expected to be limited as the SHLAA site covers approximately 4% of the LNR however, the boundary is just indicative at this stage and will be reviewed in the 2024 SHLAA.